heyrict/clinical-medicine-notes/content/Anki/easy_forgetting.md

     - With deepest gratitude I write to you here a few lines
 1. 祝贺信
     - It's my great pleasure to congratulate you on ...
-    - I can well imagine how prode of your parents are now
+    - I can well imagine how proud of your parents are now
     - Because of our close association with you over the past 10 years, we know how well you are qualified for this important position
     - We are delighted to see your true ability has finally won recognition
     - May each succeeding year bring you great happiness and prosperity